phatnguyenuit/react-compose-providers/how-to-compose-react-providers-with-typescript.md

 ## Problem statement

-React is still trendy nowaday in general, and using React Context APIs becomes a common pattern to share global data between components as well.
+React is still trendy nowadays in general, and using React Context APIs has become a common pattern to share global data between components as well.

-In the real life React applications, we may have lot of React Context Providers in the root Component (**App** component for example).
-They become deeply JSX tree and hard to be read, maintained, and tested.
+In real-life React applications, we may have a lot of React Context Providers in the root component (**App** component for example).
+They become deeply JSX tree, hard to read, maintain, and test.

 ```tsx
 <Provider1>